 Christensen Law is here to assist you through this difficult time.
 Our attorneys understand how traumatic a personal injury experience can be.
 Unfortunately, some insurance companies only care about saving money when it falls on them to compensate you for your damages.
 A personal injury claim, however, allows you to go after the full amount you need and deserve.

 Our team wants to fight for your compensation and help you seek what you deserve.
-No matter your situation, the law office of Christensen Law can stand by your side in your time of need.
+No matter your situation, the law office of Christensen Law in Detroit can stand by your side in your time of need.
 We are here to help you with all of your legal needs and concerns when you’ve been in a serious accident.